mattermost/docs/source/install/mattermost-omnibus.rst

 Jitsi
 ^^^^^

-This component will install and configure `Jitsi <https://jitsi.org/>`_, an Open Source video conferencing software that can be used connected with Mattermost.
-As a precondition to enable Jitsi, you will need to have a different domain name than the one used for Mattermost pointing to the Omnibus server.
+This component installs and configures `Jitsi <https://jitsi.org/>`_.
+Jitsi is an Open Source video conferencing software that can be used within Mattermost.

+As Jitsi is a separate service to Mattermost, ensure that you have access to a different domain name than the one used for Mattermost pointing to the Omnibus server.
+This domain name is used to log into the Jitsi instance.

 To enable Jitsi, follow this steps on a running Omnibus installation: